jose-hirmas/mdefportafolio/docs/index.md

 # La bitácora de José

-Documentation of the experience during the Master Of Emergent Futures 2021/2022
+## Documentation of the experience during the Master in Design for Emergent Futures 2021/2022